phideltaee/yolo-teacher/README.md

-# yolo-teacher
-Main repository for the AR Language Teacher for the 3D vision class, spring 2020.
+# AR Language Teacher

-# Video of Working Solution
-[insert link here]
+See the [video](https://vimeo.com/424753324) of the working solution.

 # Working on this repo: